Multiwavelength Radio Observations of Two Repeating Fast Radio Burst Sources: FRB 121102 and FRB 180916.J0158+65: Results

-In the top panel of Figure~\ref{Figure:Figure2}, we show the barycentric mid-time of each of our radio observations of FRB~180916.J0158+65 with DSS-63 and DSS-14 between 2019~September~19 and 2020~May~14, after removing the time delay due to dispersion using a DM of 348.82\,pc\,cm$^{\text{--3}}$ and correcting to infinite frequency.
-We also show the barycentric times of radio bursts detected from FRB~180916.J0158+65 using the Very Large Array~(VLA)/realfast at 1.4\,GHz~\citep{Aggarwal+2020b}, CHIME/FRB instrument between 400--800\,MHz~\citep{CHIME+2020b}\footnote{See \href{https://www.chime-frb.ca/repeaters/180916.J0158+65}{https://www.chime-frb.ca/repeaters/180916.J0158+65.} }, upgraded Giant Metrewave Radio Telescope~(uGMRT) between 550--750 and 300--500\,MHz~\citep{Marthi+2020, Sand+2020}, Robert C. Byrd Green Bank Telescope~(GBT) between 300--400\,MHz~\citep{Chawla+2020}, and the Sardinia Radio Telescope~(SRT) at 328\,MHz~\citep{Pilia+2020} during this time period.
+In the top panel of Figure~\ref{Figure:Figure2}, we show the barycentric mid-time of each of our radio observations of FRB~180916.J0158+65 with DSS-63 and DSS-14 between 2019~September~19 and 2020~May~14, after removing the time delay due to dispersion using a~DM of 348.82\,pc\,cm$^{\text{--3}}$ and correcting to infinite frequency.
+This~DM corresponds to the average structure-optimizing DM derived from four bursts detected with the CHIME/FRB baseband system~\citep{CHIME+2020b}.
+We also show the barycentric times of radio bursts detected from FRB~180916.J0158+65 using the Very Large Array~(VLA)/realfast at 1.4\,GHz~\citep{Aggarwal+2020b}, CHIME/FRB instrument between 400--800\,MHz~\citep{CHIME+2020b}\textsuperscript{\ref{FootnoteCHIMEWebsite}}, upgraded Giant Metrewave Radio Telescope~(uGMRT) between 550--750 and 300--500\,MHz~\citep{Marthi+2020, Sand+2020}, Robert C. Byrd Green Bank Telescope~(GBT) between 300--400\,MHz~\citep{Chawla+2020}, and the Sardinia Radio Telescope~(SRT) at 328\,MHz~\citep{Pilia+2020} during this time period.
 A total of 8~bursts were detected by CHIME/FRB during times when we were simultaneously observing the source with DSS-63/DSS-14~\citep{CHIME+2020b}\textsuperscript{\ref{FootnoteCHIMEWebsite}}, which are labeled using green arrows in the top panel of Figure~\ref{Figure:Figure2} (also see Table~\ref{Table:Table4}).
 The gray shaded regions correspond to the $\pm$2.7\,d activity window around the peak of FRB~180916.J0158+65's activity phase, based on the 16.35\,d activity period~\citep{CHIME+2020b}.
 The bottom panel of Figure~\ref{Figure:Figure2} shows the total exposure time of the 1.5, 2.3, and 8.4\,GHz DSN radio observations as a function of FRB~180916.J0158+65's activity phase.

 The barycentric arrival times and properties of the 8~radio bursts detected from FRB~180916.J0158+65 by CHIME/FRB during our DSN observing epochs are listed in Table~\ref{Table:Table4}.
 The C1 burst was detected by CHIME/FRB during an overlapping $L$-band observation of FRB~180916.J0158+65 with DSS-14~(see also~\citealt{Scholz+2020}), and the other 7~bursts (C2--C8) occurred during epochs when we were simultaneously observing the source at $S$-band and $X$-band with DSS-63.
 We extracted radio data from DSS-14/DSS-63, recorded using the pulsar backend, around each of these times and visually inspected the frequency-averaged profiles and dedispersed dynamic spectra.
 We found no evidence of radio emission in the pulsar backend data during any of these times.